agus-darmawan/ur5-controller/README.md

 - Ubuntu 22.04
 - ROS2 Humble
-- Network connection with a static IP address for the USV
+- Network connection with a static IP address for the UR5

 ## Package Description